skye2k2/projects/README.md

 </details>

 <details>
-<summary>Christmas (technically given time, but options required to be reviewed by committee?)</summary>
+<summary>Christmas (technically given time, but only allowed to work on approved items...)</summary>

 - Fix the pieces of the `taskmaster` Jira maintenance script that were broken by the Jira Cloud migration.
+- Fix the build history dashboard to handle new notification format, add helpful logging and comments, and update HOWTO instructions for synthesizing new data.

 </details>